Lion-LiHaoyi/Epirus/English.md

 #### Soul capturing fingering

-Action effect: reduce 1HP to the object of action, and recover 1HP at the same time
+Effect: reduce 1HP to the object of action, and recover 1HP at the same time

 Cost: 3Ep